-Remind students that a human algorithm is a sequence of actions meant to be carried out by people.
-Many of our everyday activities are algorithmic (the recipe to bake a cake, using electrical devices, driving etc.).
+Remind students that a human algorithm is a sequence of actions meant to be carried out people.
+Many of our by activities everyday are algorithmic (the recipe to bake а cake, using electrical devices, driving etc.).
 Introduce the first bullet point by explaining the 5 things human algorithms rely on.
 Compare the first bullet point with the second by explaining that a computer cannot rely on the same things as humans.